 Because back pain causes so many people to take time off work or visit their doctor, a lot of research goes into investigating the root causes of back pain.
-At Sirius Health we are committed to a holistic approach to health conditions.
+At Super Health Chatswood Medical Centre we are committed to a holistic approach to health conditions.

 Diagnosing the cause of pain in the back can be a complex process because the back is made up of a collection of tendons, ligaments, muscles, bones, and discs that need to work together to support the body.
 Damage or pain to any of these components may be caused by medical conditions, poor posture, and or strain.

 Lower back pain that has a sudden onset and that lasts for six weeks is usually the result of an injury caused by heavy lifting or a fall.

 In the event that your back pain develops without an obvious cause, there are some possibilities, including

 Strained muscles can be caused by ergonomics, poor posture or repetitive motion that can cause muscle spasms.